 The participants of the "quantum debates" are encouraged to watch this inspiring, insightful, no-nonsense lecture given by Sidney Coleman at the New England sectional meeting of the American Physical Society (Apr.
 9, 1994):

-Sidney R. Coleman, Quantum Mechanics in Your Face (click for 67 minutes of video)Sixteen years ago, the APS wasn't a shameful mouthpiece of the environmental extremists yet.
+Sidney R. Coleman, Quantum Mechanics in Your Face (click for 67 minutes of video; it is also embedded below)Sixteen years ago, the APS wasn't a shameful mouthpiece of the environmental extremists yet.
 It helped to nourish and promote actual physics.

 A few years ago, when I was at Harvard, Brian Greene (together with a few friends at Columbia) asked me to arrange some copyrights so that he could have used this lecture, too.

 I was kind of sure that he wouldn't use it - because in the lecture, Sidney Coleman crisply and beautifully clarified some of the very same points that I was trying to explain to Brian Greene just a few weeks earlier (before he asked me to get the permission).

 While I thought and still think that The Fabric of the Cosmos is an excellent book, the "anything goes" attitude to pretty much all bizarre "interpretations" of quantum mechanics is perhaps too much out of control.
 And yes, the stuff in the FOC written about the arrow of time is just a full-fledged crackpottery.

 In 1994, Sidney had also made similar comments about those who misunderstood why quantum mechanics just works - and it works according to its own rules.